 All measurements shall be taken in the longitudinal median plane of the corresponding seat or seating position for each seating position constituting the forward boundary of the luggage compartment.

-During the test described in Annex 9, the test blocks shall remain behind the seat-back(s) in question. and not lead to the damage of a component of the safety belts of the seat row, tested that could cause a safety risk for the occupants sitting on these seats.
+During the test described in Annex 9, the test blocks shall remain behind the seat-back(s) in question.
+In case of damage to a safety-belt retractor, it shall be verified that the retractor is locked already or that it can be locked by a manual pull out of the strap.

 5.16.2.
 Partitioning systems

 At the request of the vehicle manufacturer, the test described in Annex 9 may be carried out with the partitioning systems in place, if these systems are fitted as standard equipment for the particular type of vehicle.